Passive electronically scanned array

-In 1959, DARPA developed an experimental phased array radar called Electronically Steered Array Radar ESAR.
+In 1959, DARPA developed an experimental phased array radar called Electronically Steered Array Radar (ESAR).
+It was a large two-dimensional phased array with beam steering controlled by computers instead of requiring mechanical motion of the antenna.
 The first module, a linear array, was completed in 1960.
 It formed the basis of the AN/FPS-85.

-Starting in the 1960s new solid-state devices capable of delaying the transmitter signal in a controlled way were introduced.
+Starting in the 1960s, new solid-state devices capable of delaying the transmitter signal in a controlled way were introduced.
 That led to the first practical large-scale passive electronically scanned array, or simply phased array radar.
 PESAs took a signal from a single source, split it into hundreds of paths, selectively delayed some of them, and sent them to individual antennas.
 The radio signals from the separate antennas overlapped in space, and the interference patterns between the individual signals was controlled to reinforce the signal in certain directions, and mute it in all others.
 The delays could be easily controlled electronically, allowing the beam to be steered very quickly without moving the antenna.
 A PESA can scan a volume of space much quicker than a traditional mechanical system.
 Thanks to progress in electronics, PESAs added the ability to produce several active beams, allowing them to continue scanning the sky while at the same time focusing smaller beams on certain targets for tracking or guiding semi-active radar homing missiles.
 PESAs quickly became widespread on ships and large fixed emplacements in the 1960s, followed by airborne sensors as the electronics shrank.